ruby-grape/grape/UPGRADING.md

 #### Nil values for structures

-Nil values always been a special case when dealing with types especially with the following structures:
+Nil values have always been a special case when dealing with types, especially with the following structures:

 - Array
 - Hash
 - Set

-The behavior for these structures has change through out the latest releases.
+The behavior for these structures has changed throughout the latest releases.
 For example:

 ```ruby
 class Api < Grape::API